 The bootstrapped uncertainty results showed there was a fairly large variance in the foil activities produced.
 Uncertainty in the radioactive half-life was not propa- gated as they were comparatively negligible.
-Most foils result in an uncertainty of a few percent; however, there is high uncertainty (20%) in the 55Mn reaction due to relatively large cross-section uncertainty over the activation range compared to other reactions.
-Additionally, this reaction was impacted by lower energy neutrons where the net transport uncertainty was greater.
+Most foils resulted in an uncertainty of a few percent; however, there is high uncertainty (20%) in the 55Mn reaction due to relatively large cross-section uncertainty over the activation range compared to other reactions.
+Additionally, this reaction was affected by lower energy neutrons where the net transport uncertainty was greater.
 A histogram of 58Ni (n,2n), 27Al (n,a), 115In (n,g), and 55Mn (n,g) reactions compiled from the post-processed Sam- pler results is shown in Figure 39.
-The remaining histograms deviation from these are minimal; the results indicated a quasi-Normal distribution centered around the
+The remaining histograms’ deviation from these are minimal; the results indicated a quasi-Normal distribution centered on the

 mean value determined from the non-perturbed nuclear data.